 [This was originally posted because of a local scare.
 It seems talk spread much faster than any bacteria or virus..
-We do not know for sure if it was ever real or not, but still we must remember to always practice safe husbandry, especially when getting new animals.]
+We do not know for sure if it was ever real or not, but still we must remember to always practice safe husbandry, especially when getting new animals or visiting animals.]

 This is a public service announcement from Northwest Reptiles.
 There is a lot of information to read through, but the health of your pet may depend on it.
 Please feel free to contact us if you have any further questions.